taneeshapanda21/chromabeat/README.md

 # ChromaBeat
 **by Taneesha Panda**

-My inspiration for ChromaBeat came from a combination of audio-visual works: Golan Levin's YellowTail, Eric Rosenbaum's Singing Fingers, and numerous audio visualizers I've seen online.
-There's a lot of spectral audio visualizers for EDM/dubstep music and I find them really mesmerizing — they make the invisible parts of sound visually tangible.
+My inspiration for ChromaBeat came from a combination of generic spectral audio visualizers and a couple of specific audio-visual works — namely Golan Levin's YellowTail and Eric Rosenbaum's Singing Fingers.

 I wanted to bring that concept into an interactive form by turning sound into an expressive medium.
-This tool allows the brush itself to change with different parts of the sound spectrum while giving the user full control over color and gesture.
-The result is a creative space where music directly shapes the artwork being made.

-## How it works

-ChromaBeat uses the Fast Fourier Transform (FFT) from the p5.js sound library to analyze the loaded audio in real time.
-The signal is broken down into its component frequencies every frame, giving continuously updated energy levels for the bass, mid, and treble ranges.
-The strokes aren't static once drawn, as each stroke remembers which band it was painted with, and its width is recalculated every frame from that band's current energy.
-That means even strokes from a few seconds ago keep breathing and pulsing in sync with the music as the song plays on.
+This tool allows brush strokes to change with different parts of the sound spectrum while giving the user full control over color and gesture.
+It uses the Fast Fourier Transform (FFT) from the p5.js sound library to analyze audio, breaking down the signal into its component frequencies to get bass, mid, and treble ranges.
+The strokes aren't static either, as each stroke remembers which band it was painted with, and its width is recalculated every frame from that band's current energy.
+That means even strokes from a few seconds ago continue to pulse in sync with the music as it plays.

 **Features:**